 We have a wonderful relationship with our customers based on mutual respect, trust and a partnership approach to managing your housing needs.

-If at any time you feel a Hume staff member is acting suspiciously, improperly or illegally, we ask that you speak to a senior manager and let them know your concerns.
+If at any time you feel a Hume employee is acting suspiciously, improperly or illegally, we ask that you speak to a senior manager and let them know your concerns.

 We will protect your privacy.